Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-A majority of Americans plan to use their outdoor spaces virtually every day during spring, summer and fall.
-No matter whether an outdoor space is screened in or open air, they're considered extensions of the home.
-Most of today's outdoor spaces include everything you could possibly need.
-Dining, lounging and entertainment zones are virtually the same as you have inside your home.
+Many Americans plan to use their outdoor spaces virtually every day during spring, summer, and fall.
+Whether an outdoor space is screened-in or open-air, they're considered extensions of the home.
+Most of today's outdoor spaces include everything you could need.
+Dining, lounging, and entertainment zones are virtually the same as you have inside your home.

-However, not all of us are blessed with an expansive outdoor entertaining area.
-Whether you have a dinky patio, narrow balcony or a diminutive deck, you can turn it into a beautiful, practical and fun outdoor space to enjoy.
+However, not all of us are blessed with an expansive outdoor entertainment area.
+Whether you have a dinky patio, narrow balcony, or a diminutive deck, you can turn it into a beautiful, practical, and fun outdoor space to enjoy.
 Check out these super easy tips to give your small outdoor space the big presence it deserves.

 You don’t have to spend much money at all on a small balcony.
-Simply leave the door or slider to your outdoor space open and make it an extension of your indoor living space.
-All you need is an all-weather area rug and a simple seating group to create an extra “room”.
-Layer on a few outdoor pillows, candles and plants to connect the outdoor and indoor.
+Leave the door or slider to your outdoor space open and make it an extension of your indoor living space.
+All you need is an all-weather area rug and a simple seating group to create an extra “room”—layer on a few outdoor pillows, candles, and plants to connect the outdoor and indoor.

 2. Go Minimal

-Creating a dreamy patio in a small footprint might be a bit cramped but it is possible.
-With just the right furnishings you can turn a empty patio into a stylish and sophisticated outdoor escape.
-A small-scale patio can give you the inspiration to think big no matter the size.
+Creating a dreamy patio in a small footprint might be a bit cramped, but it is possible!
+With just the right furnishings, you can turn an empty patio into a stylish and sophisticated outdoor escape.
+A small-scale patio can inspire you to think big, no matter the size.

 3. Consider Scale and Proportion

-Bring in different elements for your outdoor room, such as furniture, accessories and potted plants.
-If you only have a single chair in your outdoor area it may seem way too minimal.
-At the other end of the spectrum you can fill up the space.
-Make sure you have enough room to easily move around without tripping over furniture.
+Bring in different elements for your outdoor room, such as furniture, accessories, and potted plants.
+If you only have a single chair in your outdoor area, it may seem way too minimal.
+At the other end of the spectrum, you can fill up the space.
+Make sure you have enough room to move around without tripping over furniture.

-Create a well-proportioned outdoor entertaining area with furniture that fits the space and is stylish and practical.
+Create a well-proportioned outdoor entertainment area with furniture that fits the space and is stylish and practical.
 Add accessories a little at a time so it doesn’t look cluttered.
 Use items of similar scale so they don’t overwhelm the dimensions of your patio.
-Incorporate balance through shape, color and texture for a pleasing effect.
+Incorporate balance through shape, color, and texture for a pleasing effect.

 4. Use Space Saving Furniture